Hannah Che: Early life and education

 Che was born in Ann Arbor, Michigan, to immigrant parents from China.
 When she was 9, her father's work took them to Shenzhen, China for three years before returning to the United States.
 She trained as a pianist at Shepherd School of Music, Rice University, receiving both a B.M. and M.M.
+She is also a graduate of the Guangzhou Vegetarian Culinary School in China, where she studied vegetarian cooking.

 Career

 Che states that after reading Eating Animals by Jonathan Safran Foer, she "chose to shift to plant-based eating for health, environmental, and ethical reasons."
 She then began to study "other culinary traditions, like plant-based Thai and Mediterranean cuisine."
 She states that she learned that "plant-based eating is a long-standing tradition in Chinese cuisine."

-She studied vegetarian cooking at the Guangzhou Vegetarian Culinary School in China, and created the recipe blog, "The Plant-Based Wok."
+She created the recipe blog, "The Plant-Based Wok," and began working in restaurants.
 She worked as a cook in American Michelin-starred restaurants, was a wok chef at Din Tai Fung, and developed "a vegan Chinese tasting menu pop-up called Surong" in Portland, Oregon.
 She currently lives in Dali, Yunnan, China.